Once you’ve found a possible journal to submit your article to, make sure it’s right by reading the Aims & Scope.

 It is a brief introduction to the journal, including an outline of the subjects covered, the type of articles published (and what it doesn’t publish), and its peer-review policy.

 Every journal on Taylor & Francis Online has an Aims & Scope paragraph.
 If your research matches the Aims & Scope, browse the “latest articles” to see what the language or tone of the journal is, and assess how you may need to adapt your style to fit.

 Be guided by the Instructions for Authors

 As you come closer to choosing your journal, look at the journal’s Instructions for Authors.
 On Taylor & Francis Online, you can find this on the journal page.
-This will let you know what you need to do to submit your article, including general guidelines, templates, and style guides.
-If you follow these you’ll know your article is in exactly the right format for submission, saving you valuable time and effort later on.
+This will let you know what you need to do to submit your article, including general guidelines, word count, templates, and style guides.
+If you follow these you’ll know your article is in exactly the right format for submission.
+This will save you valuable time and effort later on.